 Don't be Confuse by the numbers

-virtual or icon channel number or as a default figure on some units (possibly Digits on the progress bar), due to a weak
+the virtual (The icon channel number) or as a default figure on some units (possibly Digits on the progress bar), due

-signal, interference or simply because you scanned during station maintenance when for what ever reason a replacement
+to a weak signal, interference or simply because you scanned during station maintenance when for what ever reason a

 Don't let this confuse you if one of these things should happen, these are a rare occurrence where cause and effect

-can vary between converter boxes, correct virtual channel numbers often reappear at a later time either on their own or
+can vary between converter boxes, correct virtual Icon channel numbers often reappear at a later time either on their

-after channel and or a fresh overall new scan (after the tech fixed it etc..).
+own or after another fresh channel scan (after the tech fixed it etc..).